bsantan/PrelimDay3/README.md

 ## Expected Outputs

-The Sars_Protein_Clustering.py script will generate the following file when the --output-processed-file is enabled (default).
+The Sars_Protein_Clustering.py script will not generate the following file by default.

 ### sarsS_new.gb.processed.tsv
 This file mimics the structure of the processed GenBank (GBPROCESSEDFILE) above.

-To disable this option, include the following command:
+To enable this option, include the following command:

 ```
---output-processed-file false
+--output-processed-file
 ```

 The Sars_Protein_Clustering.py script will always generate the following files: